Metrolink is Accessible to Persons with Disabilities

 - We ask that passengers requiring boarding assistance wait at the top of the access ramp located at the end of the platform.
 Wheelchairs can only be accommodated on the lower level of the passenger car that stops opposite the platform access ramp.

-- A person with disabilities may travel at a reduced rate (senior/disabled rate) and must show proof of eligibility upon request.
+- A person with a disability can travel at a reduced rate (senior/disabled rate) if they have proof of disabled eligibility.

 - Acceptable proof of eligibility includes:

 - LA County Transit Operators Association ID Card